Best guitar strings for Blues rock in E Standard

 Which artists play Blues rock in E Standard?

-Documented Blues rock players in E Standard include Angus Young, Billy Gibbons, David Gilmour, Eric Clapton, Jimmy Page, Joe Bonamassa, John Mayer, Slash.
+Documented Blues rock players in E Standard include Angus Young, Billy Gibbons, Carlos Santana, David Gilmour, Eric Clapton, Jeff Beck, Jimi Hendrix, Jimmy Page, Joe Bonamassa, John Mayer, Keith Richards, Mark Knopfler, Slash.

 Can I use standard-tuning strings in E Standard?